beynar/svelte-themes/README.md

 - ✅ Perfect dark mode in 2 lines of code
 - ✅ System setting with prefers-color-scheme
 - ✅ Themed browser UI with color-scheme
-- ✅ No flash on load (both SSR and SSG)
+- ✅ No flash on load
 - ✅ Sync theme across tabs and windows
 - ✅ Disable flashing when changing themes
 - ❓ Force pages to specific themes